This article applies to England, Wales and Scotland.

 Important: This guide provides information about UK employment law.
 It is not legal advice.
 Every situation is different.
 If you are dealing with a workplace dispute, consider speaking to a solicitor for advice specific to your circumstances.

-Last updated: February 2026
+Last updated: March 2026

 How long does a tribunal claim take?

-The statistics break clearance times into percentiles, showing how quickly the fastest and slowest cases are resolved:
+The statistics break clearance times into percentiles:

 | Claim type | 25% cleared within | Median (50%) | 75% cleared within | Mean |